WorkWorkInfoInfoLearnLearnGet Into TouchGet Into Touch

 Problem statement

-Action: Log daily inventory (40–60 entries), track customer dues, monitor stock, reorder from suppliers.
+Action: Log daily sales (40–60 entries), track customer dues, check stock, reorder from suppliers.

 Field observation (8–10 pharmacy visits)

-• 6 of 8 owners opened physical notebook first when shown digital alternatives
+• 6 of 8 owners opened their notebook first when shown digital tools

-• 2 of 8 had desktop computers; both unused
+• 2 of 8 had desktop computers; neither was in daily use

-• 7 of 8 mentioned: “I tried digital before.
+• 7 of 8 said: “I tried digital before.
 Too complicated.
-Went back to notebook within 2 weeks.”
+Back to the notebook within two weeks.”

 User interviews (15–20 pharmacy owners)

-30–45 minute interviews focused on workflow, pain points, and past attempts at digital systems.
+Thirty to forty-five minute interviews on daily workflow, pain points, and past digital attempts.

 “The trainer spent 4 hours teaching me, and I still forgot after he left”